naren-srini/PassportOAuth/README.md

 ## Project Notes

+  * The Client/Frontend uses React on TypeScript, with State Management using React
+  * The Backend uses Express.js (Server + Routing) + Node.js (DB connections)
+  * The Authentication is performed using [Passport Strategies] using OAuth (http://www.passportjs.org/packages/)
   * This project contains Code Analysis that is not required for development (codeql-analysis.yml)
   * .env files are maintained locally.
-* The is xmldom npm low-vulnerability that is used in twitter OAuth
+  * There is a xmldom npm vulnerability (low) that is used in twitter OAuth
+  * Use Developer Tools > Console in the web browser to view the data that is sent as json.
+  * Application deployment maybe done using Heroku or Netlify, which I have not done here currently.